Atomic Fluorescence Spectroscopy

 Sample requirements and preparation

 Atomic fluorescence spectroscopy is usually conducted on samples that are converted into an atomic gas from a solvent phase.
 This means that the sample must be in the form of a liquid or solution prior to analysis.
-In the case of solid samples, they will first need to be dissolved in a suitable solvent.
+Solid samples will need to be dissolved in a suitable solvent.
 Samples may also require pre-treatment to remove contaminants that could affect the results.

-The main advantage of AFS is its high specificity; it can observe specific elements even in very low concentrations, which makes it ideal for detecting trace amounts of contaminating metals.
+The main advantage of AFS is its high specificity; it can observe specific elements even in very low concentrations, which makes it ideal for detecting trace amounts of toxic metals.
 A wide variety of different metals can be detected, which makes AFS a versatile testing method.
-It is also a relatively simple method, meaning that samples can be tested quickly with high throughput, providing valuable data in a relatively short time.
+It is also a relatively simple method, meaning that samples can be tested quickly with high throughput.

 Limitations of AFS analysis

 AFS can only detect one element at a time, which slows the process down when the sample contains multiple elements of interest.
-In such cases, ICP-OES might be preferable.
+In such cases, ICP-OES or ICP-MS might be preferable.

 What is the difference between AFS and AAS?

-Atomic Absorption Spectroscopy (AAS) is a similar technique in which atomized samples are exposed to specific wavelengths of light in order to determine their elemental makeup by determining which wavelengths are absorbed and therefore which atoms are present.
-AAS is typically a cheaper process than AFS, requiring less expensive equipment, and therefore is more widely accessible.
+Atomic absorption spectroscopy (AAS) is a similar technique in which atomized samples are exposed to specific wavelengths of light to determine their elemental makeup by observing which wavelengths are absorbed and therefore which atoms are present.
+AAS typically requires less expensive equipment than AFS and is therefore more widely accessible.

-However, AFS often has a lower detection limit and reduced background noise and therefore can detect heavy metal elements even in incredibly low concentrations.
-This makes it more valuable when detecting the presence of certain types of metals, especially when they are only present in trace amounts.
+However, AFS often has a lower detection limit and reduced background noise, which makes it more valuable when detecting certain metals in trace amounts.

 Suitable sample matrices